Pipe bomb causes $40,000 in damage

 People are also reading…

-The Missouri State Fire Marshall’s Office, the Cape Girardeau Bomb Squad, and the ATF were all contacted in reference to the incident.
+The Missouri State Fire Marshal's Office, the Cape Girardeau Bomb Squad, and the ATF were all contacted in reference to the incident.

 At this point, the ATF took custody of the evidence for further examination.